The Sweeney: Popular culture

-Detectives on the edge of a nervous breakdown
+Detectives on the Edge of a Nervous Breakdown

 The 1993 Comic Strip film Detectives on the Edge of a Nervous Breakdown features a character introduced as "Shouting George from The Weeny" (played by Jim Broadbent).

 Comics

-In 1977 and 1978, publishers Brown Watson (who specialised in annuals based on TV series) published two editions of The Sweeney Annual featuring a mix of comic strips (some with art by Brian Lewis) and illustrated text stories, interspersed with occasional features on the TV series, articles about policing, puzzles and (in the 1978 annual) an interview with John Thaw and Dennis Waterman.
+In 1977 and 1978, publishers Brown Watson, which specialised in annuals based on TV series, published two editions of The Sweeney Annual featuring a mix of comic strips (some with art by Brian Lewis) and illustrated text stories, interspersed with occasional features on the TV series, articles about policing, puzzles and, in the 1978 annual, an interview with Thaw and Waterman.

-In the early 1980s, the comic Jackpot featured a strip called "The Teeny Sweeney" which was originally drawn by J. Edward Oliver.
+From 1979, the comic Jackpot featured a strip called "The Teeny Sweeney" which was drawn by J. Edward Oliver.
 A trio of schoolboys played at being plain-clothes policemen, with two of them looking like little versions of Regan and Carter.
-They even had "Flying Squad" written on the side of their cartie.
+They even had "Flying Squad" written on the side of their go-carts.
 Their attempts at being helpful, however, almost always ended in disaster.

-TV Advert
+Nissan TV ad

 A TV ad for the Nissan Almera car in the late 1990s had two characters similar to Carter and Regan racing through London to deal with a "bank job".
 A suspicious group of men have entered a bank dressed as painters.
 As "Carter" races the car through the streets, "Regan" keeps bellowing at him and others to "Shut it!"

-At one stage, "Regan" shouts "Mark it!", which is slang for following a suspect, but in this case, means "market" as "Carter" drives erratically through a market place.
-"Carter" tells "Regan" to stop shouting, to which "Regan" barks the reply "I can't!".
+At one stage, "Regan" shouts "Mark it!", which is slang for following a suspect, but in this case, means "market" as "Carter" drives erratically through a marketplace.
+"Carter" tells "Regan" to stop shouting, to which "Regan" barks the reply "I can't!"